Diana: 22 Years Later

 The 31st of August, 1997.
 It was a sunny Sunday morning, glorious in fact, the summer not yet over.
-I had stumbled down to breakfast at my parents' where I had been spending the weekend and had just put the kettle on.
+I had just stumbled down to breakfast at my parents' where I had been spending the weekend.

-What?
-What was she talking about?
-Images of Princess Diana on the old black and white TV we had in the kitchen.
-Reports of a car crash in Paris.
+On the screen, images of Princess Diana, reports of a car crash in Paris.
 Three dead; the paparazzi implicated.
 Like a pack of wolves now sheepish.
 No seat belts, no hope of surviving the crumpled wreckage of that one.

 Diana had her detractors but I was never one of them.
 Who did she represent for me?
 The older sibling I never had perhaps?
-Growing up in the 70s things could be a bit grim to say the least.
-Power cuts, garbage piling up in the streets, dreary politicians - always outraged men - and the smell of Rothmans cigarettes, halitosis and Old Spice and then suddenly there was Diana, that blonde sweep of hair, the blue eye shadow which matched her engagement outfit.
+Growing up in the 70s things could be a bit grim; power cuts, garbage piling up in the streets, dreary politicians - always outraged men - and the smell of Rothmans cigarettes, halitosis and Old Spice.
+And then suddenly there was Diana, that blonde sweep of hair, the blue eye shadow which matched her engagement outfit.
 I was 10 years old.
-I was smitten!
-Of course, there was Farrah Fawcett and Agnetha from ABBA, but Diana was different, she seemed approachable and real.
+Of course, there was Farrah Fawcett and Agnetha from ABBA, but Diana was different, she was like someone you knew, maybe a fun babysitter or friend's cool older sister.
 But perhaps most of all, she represented a part of me: the innocent child who sees everything from beneath the fringe - watching, learning, taking it all in - the outsider.
 On an unconscious level this spoke to me as a child.
 In Diana I saw a kindred spirit.

-She was paradoxical: vulnerable and yet powerful.
+She was paradoxical: vulnerable yet powerful, manipulative yet the victim.
 This was a woman who found her strength through her wounds.
 She held people dying of AIDS at a time when there was talk of putting gay men in isolation camps.
 She understood abandonment, loneliness and psychological exile.
 As she said:

 “there's no better way to dismantle a personality than to isolate it.”